frectures/js/README.md

 account.__proto__.getBalance            // [Function: getBalance]
 ```

-> **Exercise**: Convince yourself that “ECMAScript objects are not fundamentally class-based”:
+> **Exercise:** Convince yourself that “ECMAScript objects are not fundamentally class-based”:
 > - Below the `class` definition, add a `withdraw` function to the `Account` prototype
 > - Create an account and delete its `id` property
 > - Create an account and change its `__proto__` property